tobega/tailspin-v0/TailspinReference.md

   Note that the expression must match the entire value (this may change in future, as may the regular expression syntax).
   `<''>` matches the empty string, `<'.*'>` matches any string, `<'.+'>` any non-empty string.
   For comparing strings for simple equality, see "Equality" above.
+* If either of several criteria is acceptable, just list the acceptable criteria inside the angle brackets separated by `|` as a logical "or".
+  The criteria are tried in order, stopping after the first true criterion.
+E.g. `<='apple'|='orange'>` will be true for both 'apple' and 'orange'.
+* Inverse match, to match the opposite of a criterion, just put a tilde inside the angle bracket, e.g. `<~=5>` Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
 * Structure match is similar to a [structure literal](#structure-literal), surrounded by braces, lists keys of fields that need to exist for the matcher to match, with a matcher for the value of the field, e.g.
   * `<{}>` matches any structure, but not numbers, strings or arrays